Cozy Peach Kitchen

 • Greek yogurt: I use vanilla but plain also works.
 Use coconut yogurt or your favorite vegan yogurt to make this recipe dairy-free.

-• Milk: Soy milk is my go-to but any kind works.
-I use unsweetened, unflavored for a neutral palette and to limit added sugars.
+• Milk: Soy milk is my go-to but any variety of milk works.
+I use unsweetened, unflavored soy milk for a neutral palette and to limit added sugars.

 Freeze the banana slices for at least 30 minutes but preferably an hour.